Crystalens for Cataract & Reading Vision

 Another common age-related eye problem affecting millions is cataracts.
 Cataracts resulting in a clouding of the eye’s lens, called the crystalline lens, impair not only the flexibility of the eye, making it impossible to focus properly, but also produce a clouded vision at all focal ranges.
 The once transparent lens becomes opaque, as though covered by a gauze curtain, preventing the proper amount of light to enter the eye.
 Initial symptoms include a glare coming from light sources at night and a pronounced reduction of visual clarity in low-light situations.

-The IOC Procedure
+The IOL Procedure

 The procedure used to remove cataracts has become quick and straightforward with today’s technologically advanced equipment.
 The process takes less than half an hour, is painless with the use of local anesthesia, and has a very high rate of success with few, if any, complications.
 A small incision is made to facilitate lens removal.
 Once the natural lens is removed, normally through a process called extracapsular cataract extraction (ECCE), the clouded lens is discarded, leaving most of the lens capsule in place.
 Once the natural lens is taken out, a new transparent, synthetic lens replaces it.
-This process is called an IOC, or intraocular lens (IOL) implant, which is permanently affixed to the eye.
+This process is called an IOL, or intraocular lens (IOL) implant, which is permanently affixed to the eye.

-History of IOC
+History of IOL

-The first IOC was performed in 1960 by a Russian ophthalmologist named Svyatoslav Nikolayevich Fyodorov, who was credited with discovering the cure for cataracts.
+The first IOL was performed in 1960 by a Russian ophthalmologist named Svyatoslav Nikolayevich Fyodorov, who was credited with discovering the cure for cataracts.
 He was also recognized for developing a new technique for curing early-stage glaucoma and for his widely known technique used for curing myopia by reshaping the eye’s cornea, a procedure called Radial Keratotomy.

 The Crystalens Technology